 Question: I have a couple of questions regarding Jean Grey: 1) What exactly caused her to turn against the X-Men and join Magneto and the Brotherhood of Mutants?
 2) Why did she kill Scott and Professor Xavier?

 Answer: It's not exactly Jean.
-It is her alternate personality known as the Phoenix that has full control. the Phoenix, unlike Jean, wishes to use her powers for her own needs.
-She kills Scott so he won't get in her way, and kills Xavier because he is able to lock her back in Jean's mind.
+It is her alternate personality known as the Phoenix that has full control.
+The Phoenix, unlike Jean, wishes to use her powers for her own needs.
+She kills Scott because she cannot control her powers, and kills Xavier because he is able to lock her back in Jean's mind.

 Question: How does the so called 'cure' work exactly?
 I thought it was supposed to be perfect, yet at the end of the film we see Magneto's powers return even though he's been injected with the cure.

 Answer: Exactly how it works is never explained.
 As for it not being "perfect", there's no indication that the long-term effects of the "cure" have been studied in depth.
 It would seem, from the final scene, that it ultimately wears off.

 Question: I'd like to know what happens to Pyro in the final battle.
 He is knocked pretty good on the head by Iceman, so does he get obliterated by Phoenix?
 Also, once Professor X has transferred himself into the body of the other man, why does his voice still sound the same?

 Answer: Pyro's fate is unclear in the film, although the novel (which differs in places from the film and therefore may not be canonical) states that Iceman dragged him clear of the battle site after defeating him.
 As for the voice sounding the same, it's suggested that, should there be a fourth film, the comatose patient will turn out to be Xavier's twin brother (a departure from the comics, where Xavier has a twin sister), thus allowing Patrick Stewart to return to the series if he wishes to.